microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 {{< image src="images/documentation/first-graphql-allpets.png" alt="image" zoomable="true" >}}

-> 🤔 You may have noticed in the above screenshot that dispatching properties are empty for now.
+> 🤔 You may have noticed in the above screenshot that the dispatching properties are empty for now.
 This is normal as we're on a basic operation with no routing logic.
-We'll talk about dispatchers in next section.
+We'll talk about dispatchers in the next section.

 Microcks has found `allPets` as a valid sample to build a simulation upon.
 A mock URL has been made available.
 We can use this to test the query as demonstrated below with a `curl` command: